smylen/policies/docs/22-key_definitions.md

 * *Audit Controls*: Technical mechanisms that track and record computer/system activities.

-* *Audit Logs*: Encrypted records of activity maintained by the system which provide: 1) date and time of activity; 2) origin of activity (app); 3) identification of user doing activity; and 4) data accessed as part of activity.
+* *Audit Logs*: Encrypted records of activity maintained by the system which provide:
+    1. date and time of activity.
+    2. origin of activity (app).
+    3. identification of user doing activity; and
+    4. data accessed as part of activity.

 * *Access*: Means the ability or the means necessary to read, write, modify, or communicate data/ information or otherwise use any system resource.